 Brands need a way to dig into the data in greater detail.
 This is where social listening comes in.

-With social listening tools, brands can gather data from the billions of daily exchanges and conversations between social media users around the world.
+With social listening tools, (e.g. the Meltwater social listening platform) brands can gather data from the billions of daily exchanges and conversations between social media users around the world.

 This helps with checking out the competition, too.
 With social listening, brands can get a clear sense of how they’re doing when it comes to share of voice, brand sentiment, and shares.

-For modern marketing, however, social listening isn’t enough on its own.
-Instead, companies need actionable strategies driven by social media intelligence.
+To stay ahead of the curve, however, social listening isn’t enough on its own.
+Instead, leading brands need actionable strategies driven by social media intelligence.

 Social media intelligence